cabal-club/cable/README.md

 Cable operates differently from the traditional server-client model, where the server is a centralized authority.
 Instead, in Cable, every node in the network is equal to each other.
-Nodes of a cabal share data with each other in order to build an eventually consistent view of the state of that cabal.
+Nodes of a cabal share data with each other in order to build a view of the state of that cabal.

 The purpose of the Cable Protocol is to facilitate the creation and sync of cabals, by allowing peers to exchange cryptographically signed documents with